Larssies/LoginPage/README.md

 1. "final static String outputFilePath = "CHANGE THIS TO YOUR FILE PATH";"
 2. "BufferedReader br = new BufferedReader(new FileReader("CHANGE THIS TO YOUR FILE PATH"));"

-If you encounter any errors please contact Larssies#2828 on Discord
+If you encounter any errors please contact @larssies on Discord

 If you want to use this in one of your public projects please contact me about it!